-Recuva is a gift to the world from the folks over at Piriform.
-With a simple user interface and the ability to recover files from compact discs to DVDs to internal and external hard drives, flash drives, memory cards and portable media devices.
+Recuva is a gift to the world from the folks over at Piriform, with a simple user interface and the ability to recover files from compact discs to DVDs to internal and external hard drives, flash drives, memory cards and portable media devices.

 With the ability to yank your accidentally deleted files straight out of your computer’s purgatory, Recuva is well worth your consideration.

-Initially starting out as a macOS exclusive, Disk Drill is a superb entry in the free file recovery software genre.
+Initially starting as a macOS exclusive, Disk Drill is a superb entry in the free file recovery software genre.

 With intuitive and robust functionality, it allows users to recover data up to a limit of 500 megabytes from almost any media storage device, including all sorts of hard drives, memory cards and USB devices.

-You can preview images before attempting recovery, easily resume scans, perform partition recovery and whole drive backups.
+You can preview images before attempting recovery, easily resume scans, and perform partition recovery and whole drive backups.
 Users also have the added option of performing a quick, targeted scan as opposed to a full scan for much more rapid results.

-Pandora Recovery offers its users an excellent and easy to grasp user interface, along with a surprisingly efficient wizard that aids the user to “undelete” files with relative ease.
+Pandora Recovery offers its users an excellent and easy-to-grasp user interface, along with a surprisingly efficient wizard that aids the user to “undelete” files with relative ease.

 One of its defining features is the “Surface Scan” function, which allows it to recover even more files than your average recovery methods under the condition that the files in question fall under popular formats.

 Pandora Recovery is compatible with Windows operating systems such as Windows 2000, Windows 2003, Windows XP, Windows Vista and up to Windows 10.
 Give it a try and see how it goes.
-It only costs a few minutes.
+It only takes a few minutes.

 Puran File Recovery

-Nesting among the more popular free data recovery software, Puran File Recovery is extremely easy to manoeuvre around, and has no issue performing scans on virtually any drive that Windows acknowledges to exist.
+Nesting among the more popular free data recovery software, Puran File Recovery is extremely easy to manoeuvre around and has no issue performing scans on virtually any drive that Windows acknowledges to exist.

 With a suite of more advanced functions for those of you looking for more in-depth and technical features.
-It has a wide detection range compared to most other free file recovery software, being able to detect more files and in a relatively shorter time.
+It has a wide detection range compared to most other free file recovery software, being able to detect more files in a relatively shorter time.

 It will even go so far as to recover entire lost partitions if they haven’t passed the overwriting point in the cycle.

-One of its lesser favoured aspects is its installation process, which is necessary and it bothers you with a toolbar installation that you can of course decline.
+One of its lesser favoured aspects is its installation process, which is necessary, and it bothers you with a toolbar installation that you can, of course, decline.
 But ignoring that small speed bump, Glary Undelete is a robust and intuitive file recovery software that should garner your attention if you’re in the market.

 Though it might not be too popular with computer novices owing to its command line interface, TestDisk is one of the more venerable and reliable free file recovery software tools.

 It’s almost a sin not to include it in this list.
-TestDisk is an open source tool created to regain entire lost partitions and repair disks that refuse to boot.
-It’s absolutely full of features for the tech savvy and novice alike, in addition to a particularly powerful file recovery system that puts most other free file recovery software out there to shame.
+TestDisk is an open-source tool created to regain entire lost partitions and repair disks that refuse to boot.
+It’s absolutely full of features for the tech-savvy and novice alike, in addition to a particularly powerful file recovery system that puts most other free file recovery software out there to shame.

 An efficient and powerful free file recovery software, PhotoRec is praised for the range of devices it can extract lost files from.
 Spanning everything from digital cameras to CDs to hard drives and even MP3 players.